spree/spree/guides/content/integration/tutorials/connecting_custom_endpoints.md

 ## Overview

-Once you've created your endpoint and you'll want to connect it to hub so it can start processing messages.
+Once you've created your endpoint you'll want to connect it to the hub so it can start processing messages.
 This guides explains:

 1. Adding an `endpoint.json` file for your endpoint.

 2. Deploying your endpoint and configuring the security.

-3. Regisitering your endpoint with the hub using the spree_hub_connector gem.
+3. Registering your endpoint with the hub using the spree_hub_connector gem.

 ## endpoint.json